wwwidonja/changed_plotly/.github/pull_request_template.md

 <!--
 Please uncomment this block and take a look at this checklist if your PR is making substantial changes to **documentation**/impacts files in the `doc` directory.
 Check all that apply to your PR, and leave the rest unchecked to discuss with your reviewer!
 Not all boxes must be checked for every PR :)

-If your PR modifies code of the `plotly` package, we have a different checklist below :-).
+If your PR modifies code of the `new_plotly` package, we have a different checklist below :-).

 ### Documentation PR